c-sanders/ImageOverlay/README.md

 GIMP Plugin to overlay one image on top of another.
 ===================================================

-The image that is being overlaid on top of another image, is referred to as the foreground image; while the image that is being overlaid onto, is referred to as the background image.
+Throughout the remainder of this documentation, the image that is being overlaid on top of another image, is referred to as the foreground image; while the image that is being overlaid onto, is referred to as the background image.

 This Plugin can either be invoked interactively from within GIMP, or non-interactively from the command line.